Original Pdf: pdf

 TL;DR: We improve the sample-efficiency of the random search for functions defined on low-dimensional manifolds.
 Our method jointly learns the underlying manifold and optimizes the function.

-Abstract: We are interested in the optimization of a high-dimensional function when only function evaluations are possible.
-Although this derivative-free setting arises in many applications, existing methods suffer from high sample complexity since their sample complexity depend on problem dimensionality, in contrast to the dimensionality-independent rates of first-order methods.
-The recent success of deep learning methods suggests that many data modalities lie on low-dimensional manifolds that can be represented by deep nonlinear models.
-Based on this observation, we consider derivative-free optimization of functions defined on low-dimensional manifolds.
+Abstract: We are interested in derivative-free optimization of high-dimensional functions.
+The sample complexity of existing methods is high and depends on problem dimensionality, unlike the dimensionality-independent rates of first-order methods.
+The recent success of deep learning suggests that many datasets lie on low-dimensional manifolds that can be represented by deep nonlinear models.
+We therefore consider derivative-free optimization of a high-dimensional function that lies on a latent low-dimensional manifold.
 We develop an online learning approach that learns this manifold while performing the optimization.
 In other words, we jointly learn the manifold and optimize the function.
-Our analysis suggests that the proposed method significantly reduces sample complexity.
-We empirically evaluate the presented method on continuous optimization benchmarks and high-dimensional continuous control problems.
-Our method achieves significantly lower sample complexity than Augmented Random Search and other derivative-free optimization algorithms.
+Our analysis suggests that the presented method significantly reduces sample complexity.
+We empirically evaluate the method on continuous optimization benchmarks and high-dimensional continuous control problems.
+Our method achieves significantly lower sample complexity than Augmented Random Search, Bayesian optimization, covariance matrix adaptation (CMA-ES), and other derivative-free optimization algorithms.

 Keywords: Random search, Derivative-free optimization, Learning continuous control